 As mentioned above there are several species of rats that occupy houses around the world.
 They’re not only divided into colors and diet habits but also size.
 You can find the average size of house rats is a maximum of 4 inches without their tail.
 However, there are bigger, much bigger rats such as Norway rats that are measured up to 10 inches in length, the tail will add the total length of about 7 inches.
 You can’t trap bigger rats will smaller rat traps and vice versa.
 You need to ensure whether you’re fighting mouses or rats.
 You can observe them by the paw print, the mouse will have 10 mm wide of a paw print, while the rats have 20mm.
 A smaller trap can deal with the mouse but they can’t handle the rats.
 Make sure that your rat traps suit your enemy.

 Once you set up your rat traps with your hands, it’s not surprising that the rats won’t get snapped.
 It’s simply because those rats are afraid of human smell that they can detect from the fingerprints.
 You can simply wear gloves while setting up your rat traps.
 Rinse your rat traps with hot water to remove any scent before setting them up.
 You’ll know soon that this step will improve the result, it also helps you to safely set up the tools.

 8. Electronic Rat Traps

 If you have a rat problem in your home and still can get through with conventional rat traps, then you should consider using electronic rat traps.
-This device allows you to conventionally snap the rats as you wouldn’t have to deal with the carcasses nor the smell.
+This device allows you to conventionally snap the rats so you wouldn’t have to deal with the carcasses or the smell.
 You also won’t need to use any food bait, it’s so efficient and effective.

 9. Multiple Traps